Salmon Fishing In Michigan: A Complete Guide

 Generally, the salmon season in Michigan begins in May for boat anglers and for many pier fishermen, and it ends in late October or sometimes into November for the river anglers.

-Best Methods For Salmon Fishing In Michigan
+Best Methods For Catching Salmon In Michigan

 John from Get Bent Guide Service with a massive river salmon.
 Click the image to see more or to book your trip.